Beignet: Louisiana

-Louisiana-style beignets are square or rectangular fried pastries made from leavened dough rather than choux pastry.
-In New Orleans, they are best known as a breakfast served with powdered sugar on top.
-They are traditionally prepared to be eaten fresh and hot before consumption.
-Variations of fried dough can be found across cuisines internationally; however, the origin of the term beignet is specifically French.
+Louisiana-style beignets are generally square or rectangular shaped, and are made from leavened dough rather than choux pastry.
+In New Orleans, they are often consumed as a breakfast item served with powdered sugar on top.
+They are meant to be eaten immediately after frying and are served at several cafes in the New Orleans region.

 In the United States, beignets have been popular within New Orleans Creole cuisine and may also be served as a dessert.

-They were brought to New Orleans in the 18th century by French colonists, from "the old mother country", also brought by Acadians, and became a large part of home-style Creole cooking.
-Variations often include banana or plantain – popular fruits in the port city – or berries.
+It is one of only two official state donuts—the only other one being the Boston cream doughnut, the state donut of Massachusetts.

 Preparation

-Ingredients used to prepare beignets traditionally include:
+Ingredients used to prepare beignets typically include: